-- Port-specific high-priority projects; - Intermodal railyard expansion and electrification; - Goods movement railway corridor capacity projects; - High-priority grade separations; and - Zero-emission goods movement demonstration projects.
+• Port-specific high-priority projects;

+- Intermodal railyard expansion and electrification; - Goods movement railway corridor capacity projects; - High-priority grade separations; and - Zero-emission goods movement demonstration projects.

-Projects should be identified in or consistent with existing transportation plans, such the CFMP, the California State Rail Plan or an MPO Regional Transportation Plan and Sustainable Communities Strategy (RTP/SCS).
+Projects should be identified in or consistent with existing transportation plans, such as the CFMP, the California State Rail Plan or an MPO Regional Transportation Plan and Sustainable Communities Strategy (RTP/SCS).
 If a project is listed in an existing transportation plan, where applicable, please provide a project identification number.
 If a project is not listed in an existing transportation plan, project sponsors are strongly encouraged to attain a letter from an MPO or applicable state agency certifying its consistency with the plan and the process and timeline for amending it into the plan in the future.
+Applicants should also state whether a project is listed as part of the Community Air Protection Program (established by Assembly Bill 617, C. Garcia, Chapter 136, Statues of 2017) Community Emissions Reduction Plan (CERP), State Implementation Plan (SIP) or similar community or air quality plans.